freenas/freenas-docs/userguide/system.rst

 With multiple boot environments, the process of updating the operating system becomes a low-risk operation.
 The updater automatically creates a snapshot of the current boot environment and adds it to the boot menu before applying the update.

+#ifdef freenas
-If the update fails, reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.
+If an update fails, reboot the system and select the previous boot environment, using the instructions in :ref:`If Something Goes Wrong`, to instruct the system to go back to that system state.
+#endif freenas

 .. note:: Boot environments are separate from the configuration database.
 Boot environments are a snapshot of the